evenmn/VMaChine/README.md

 ## What's new?

+#### Update 2021-01-01
+- An interaction class is added.
+The old style "interaction: true" is now superseded by "interactionStyle: coulomb".

 #### Update 2020-12-28
 - The log (printed to the terminal by default) is now more readable both for a human eye and for the computer
 - Examples added